mattvernon/relayer-kit/README.md

 ![Dharma Relayer Kit](public/dharma_relayer_banner.png)

-The Dharma Relayer Kit is the definitive starting point for starting a business on top of [Dharma Protocol](https://dharma.io/).
-The Kit let's anyone become a crypto entrepreneur with the press of a button.
+The Dharma Relayer Kit is the definitive starting point for building a business on top of [Dharma Protocol](https://dharma.io/).
+The Kit lets anyone become a crypto entrepreneur with the press of a button.
 No bank account required.

 Features include: